khaouitiabdelhakim/Android-QUIZ-With-Correction/QUIZ.md

 </string>
 ```

+> [!NOTE]
+> Option C correctly defines a plural resource with items for different quantities.

 #### Q73.
 When would the operating system use the onTrimMemory() method?

 - [ ] `when the app is uninstalled`